kayulu/react-course/notes.md

      ```

 5. **Batching State Updates**:
     - React batches state updates within the same event loop for performance optimization.
 However, updates across asynchronous operations (like `setTimeout`) may not be batched in older React versions.
 This behavior is improved in React 18+.

 6. **State and Props Separation**:
     - State is local to the component and should not be confused with props, which are passed down from parent components.

+7. **Stale Closures with setState**:
+    - Be very careful when directly using a state value inside a state update callback (using the non functional version) without using the functional update.
+It can cause unexpected issues due to closures.

+8. **Functional Updates**:
+    - Use the functional form of the state setter (setState(prevState => ...) or setCount(prevCount => ...)) when your new state value depends on the previous state value.

+9. **Batching**:
+    - Batching combines multiple state updates into a single re-render within the same event handler, but it doesn't solve the stale closure problem.
+It only affects when the re-render is triggered and not the count variable of the callback, which is a closure.

 ---